SolidLabResearch/miravi-a-linked-data-viewer/README.md

 If `sourceIndex` is used and there is no `comunicaContext.lenient` property found, one will be created with value `true`.
 This makes sure that the (main) query can succeed if not all obtained sources are accessible.

+### About httpProxy

+Configuration setting `httpProxy` can be used to solve CORS issues in case CORS headers are not set (correctly) on a queried source.
+We support static proxies such as [cors-anywhere](https://www.npmjs.com/package/cors-anywhere) that take the URL from the path.

+We simply prepend the `httpProxy` before the URL of each source in a query that has `comunicaContext.useProxy` set to `true`.

+Example: if `httpProxy` is set to `http://myproxy.org/`, source `http://www.example.com/source-xyz` will be accessed as `http://myproxy.org/http://www.example.com/source-xyz`.

 ### Adding variable type